What restrictions are in place currently in Bartlesville?

 I’ve heard I can’t leave the house without a mask.
 Is that true?

-No. As per CDC guidelines, it is strongly recommended that all customers wear a cloth or procedure mask at all times while while waiting in line to enter a retails facility or while inside a retail facility.
+You do if the retail establishment requires it.
+As per CDC guidelines, it is strongly recommended that all customers wear a cloth or procedure mask at all times while while waiting in line to enter a retail facility or while inside a retail facility.

 OSDH Coronavirus Hotline 877.215.8836.